Asymptotic Theory in R: Consistency, Asymptotic Normality & Delta Method

 Where:

-- $V$ = the asymptotic variance of $\hat\theta_n$
+- $\Sigma$ = the asymptotic covariance matrix of the original estimator vector

 Click to reveal solution